yyasuda/BMPLoad/README.md

 15x15_24_dots.bmp is 24bit image.
 15x15_32_dots_alpha.bmp is 32bit (8bit RGB color + 8bit Alpha) image.

+##### NOTE : negative value of the height

+If you see the negative value as **height**, the image was scanned from top to down.
+Usually, Bitmap image scanned from bottom to up.
+BmpLoad( ) function always stores the image to top-down ordering on the array.

+For more detail of this issue, see [_biHeight_](https://msdn.microsoft.com/en-us/library/dd183376.aspx) specification.

 ### Limitation

-BMPload can recognize 24 or 32bit color format as basic Windows Bitmap data only.
+BMPLoad can recognize 24 or 32bit color format as basic Windows Bitmap data only.
 Under technical term, the code only recognizes BITMAPINFOHEADER with full color (no compression and color palette technique).
 For more detail, see following info;
 https://wikipedia.org/wiki/Windows_bitmap#BITMAPINFOHEADER